 Have you ever wondered why the same situation affects different people differently?

-For instance, you may be able to handle rejection well, but your friend gets depressed and loses sleep over it.
+For instance, you may be able to handle rejection well, but your friend may get depressed and lose sleep over it.

 While humans have many genetically programmed universal behaviors, it’s not just our genes that program us.
 The environment in which we’re raised also significantly impacts our thoughts, feelings, and behaviors.